Skip Navigation

 TITANS Award

-The Titan Award is one that strives to recognize students in grades 3 - 6 who embody characteristics of citizenship, trustworthiness, respect, responsibility, fairness and caring.
-It is one of the highest honors that a St. Philip's student may achieve.
+The Titan Award strives to recognize students in grades 3rd through 6th grade who embody characteristics of citizenship, trustworthiness, respect, responsibility, fairness and caring.
+It is one of the highest honors of a St. Philip's students may achieve.

-St. Philip's acknowledges the impact that many of our students' grandparents play in their lives.
-We celebrate their contributions each year during a special Chapel service, a reception, and visits to the classrooms.
+St. Philips acknowledges the impact that many of our students' grandparents have on their lives.
+We celebrate their contributions each year during a special Chapel service, reception, and visits to the classrooms.

 School-wide Service-Learning Projects

-Students at each grade level are required to participate in community/service learning projects throughout the year.
-We believe the projects reinforce the philosophy that "to whom much is given, much is required", and students leave St. Philip's knowing the importance of gratitude and service.
+Students at each grade level are required to participate in community/service-learning projects throughout the year.
+We believe the service reinforces the philosophy that "to whom much is given, much is required", and students leave St. Philip's knowing the importance of gratitude and service.

 Project-Based Learning

-PBL supports St. Philip’s efforts to empower students for servant leadership and community/global awareness.
-Students in all grade levels learn by collaboratively addressing complex, real- world issues through research, investigations, and relative product design.
-Students engage in scaffolded learning and reflection throughout long-term projects and meaningful contributions, and they respond to complex driving questions.
+Supports St. Philip’s efforts to empower students for servant leadership and community/global awareness.
+Students at all grade levels learn by collaboratively addressing real-world issues through research, investigations, and product design.
+Students engage in scaffolding learning and reflection throughout long-term projects and meaningful contributions, and they respond to complex questions.

 African American Heritage Program

-Each year in February, the students participate in an assembly where they showcase famous African-Americans through oral presentations.
-Students from neighboring schools are invited to witness the enlightening presentations.
+During our annual heritage program in February, the students assemble to highlight famous African Americans through oral presentations.
+Students, educators and parents from neighboring schools are invited to witness the enlightening presentations.

 Other Opportunities

-The annual Oratorical Contest, Kidpreneur, Science Fair, Spelling Bee, Heritage Celebration, and various programs throughout the school year provide students with an opportunity to showcase their knowledge and talents.
+The Annual Oratorical Contest, Kidpreneur, Spelling Bee, Heritage Celebration, and various programs throughout the school year provide students with an opportunity to highlight their knowledge and talents.